 How to reach Tashiding Monastery: Located near Pelling, the monastery is around 40 km from Gyalshing and 30 km from Ravangla.
 Private taxis are available from all these major cities to reach the monastery.

-The monastery came up towards the end of 19th century and is one of the eminent structures in Sikkim.
+The monastery came up towards the end of the 19th century and is one of the eminent structures in Sikkim.
 Popularly known as Tsuklakhang Royal chapel and Monastery is a popular religious spot for Buddhists from all around the world.
-The monastery is also important from the cultural point of view as it promotes and preserves the cultural heritage of the northeastern state.
+The monastery is also important from a cultural point of view as it promotes and preserves the cultural heritage of the northeastern state.
 A trip to Tsuklakhang Monastery would also take you closer to the great glorious tradition of our nation.